sin-tag/ar-core-react-native/README.md

+# Our library is under development again promising to bring high performance, recently our team had to go to advanced training in 3D, so no one developed and fixed bugs.
+Sorry guys very much.
 # ar-core-react-native
 - ar-core-react-native build from ARKit on IOS and ARCore on Android.
 - It is opensource but performance of ios and android not optimal.